 World of Warcraft TWW: The One-Armed Bandit Boss Guide

 Welcome to this deep dive into the One-Armed Bandit fight in WoW TWW’s Liberation of Undermine raid.
 The War Within has brought new raid mechanics and the One-Armed Bandit is a big slot machine boss with a two-phase design.
 Liberation of Undermine has many great fights but the One-Armed Bandit’s adds, spinning coins and lightning pools is something special.
-This guide will help raiders of all kinds understand what’s inside this fight’s dynamic phases, how the tokens work and how to handle the mythic difficulty changes that will push your group to the limit.

 Core Concepts and Preparations for the One-Armed Bandit